 • Entry to Hart Plaza will close once it has reached desired capacity.
 There is no re-admittance once you leave Hart Plaza.

 • No alcohol, pets, or contraband (weapons, knives, etc.) will be allowed.

 • Flames or fires are prohibited, and cooking is prohibited.

 • Reserving an area in excess of the number of people currently in the group is prohibited.

 • Coolers and backpacks will be searched

-• Belle Isle will be closed on Monday, June 24, until 2 p.m.
+• Belle Isle will be closed on Monday, June 23, until 2 p.m. for vehicle traffic.

 Mt.
 Elliott Park, Owens Park and Erma Henderson Park are also popular viewing areas.
 The Detroit RiverWalk will be closed.